sallywag/fetch-coding-exercise/README.md

 For brevity's sake, I kept the getFakeBar method in the tests/fetch-coding-exercise.spec.ts file.
 But this could be refactored into another class if desired.

+A video will be produced under playwright-report/data after running the test.
+A video is also available in the html report.

 ## Contact

 Salvatore Rosa